 European Journalism in the Digital Age (EJDA) is a unique training program designed to give journalists, activists and everyone involved in the field of publishing in the public interest the tools they need to understand the myriad challenges arising from the digital revolution and from illiberal rollbacks.

-Offered by the Center for Media, Data, and Society at the Central European University, in Budapest, is announcing an open call for candidates for this certificate-based legal training program for journalists, civil society advocates and media lawyers in Central and Southeastern Europe.
-It is a unique ‘hybrid’-style online and offline course that focuses on providing participants with the fundamentals of media and freedom of expression law in the digital age and practical solutions for combatting threats from litigants, hackers, and hostile governments.
-The course features an intensive two-day workshop in Belgrade on the weekend of May 20-21, 2017, followed by six weeks of top-level online instruction.
+The Center for Media, Data, and Society at the Central European University, in Budapest, is announcing an open call for candidates for this certificate-based legal training program for journalists, civil society advocates and media lawyers in Central and Southeastern Europe.
+The EJDA is a unique ‘hybrid’-style online and offline course that focuses on providing participants with the fundamentals of media and freedom of expression law in the digital age and practical solutions for combatting threats from litigants, hackers, and hostile governments.
+The course features an intensive two-day workshop in Belgrade on the weekend of May 20-21, 2017, followed by nine weeks of top-level online instruction.

 - codes of ethics and professional standards for public watchdogs;